Once you decide to take out health insurance, you'll need to fit it into your budget like any other necessary expenditure, to help manage your costs.

 Choose your features to keep your costs down

-Did you know that you can select the features you want to be covered for under your health insurance plan?
-At Choosi, we'll show you the most affordable health plan that provides cover for the features you want.
-Obviously, the more features you choose, the more costly your premium will be.
+Did you know that you can select the benefits you want to be covered for under your health insurance plan?
+At Choosi, we'll show you the most affordable health plan that provides cover for the benefits you want.
+Obviously, the more benefits you choose, the more costly your premium will be.

 Keep waiting periods in mind